imirghania/AiMirghaniWebsite/src/pages/texts/aboutMe.md

 My fascination with data science stems from my mathematical background, which fueled my curiosity toward exploring the underlying concepts behind intellegent systems.
 This curiosity led me later to pursue a Master's degree in Machine Learning and Data Analysis.

 My skillset extends beyond the realm of data.
-I'm also comfortable building user-friendly web interfaces, APIs, and desktop applications and always eager to learn and expand my horizons.
+I also enjoy building user-friendly web interfaces, APIs, and desktop applications and always eager to learn and expand my horizons.

 Being a father has taught me valuable lessons about patience, creativity, and finding joy in the little things.
 In my free time, you'll find me reading a good book, indulging in some artistic expression through drawing, or staying active with some sports.